Signed in as:

 Important Notice

-David Medical Services (DMS) Nexus Letter Services do not establish a physician–patient relationship.
+David Medical Services (DMS) Medical Opinions & Nexus Letter Services do not establish a physician–patient relationship.

 Our physicians provide independent medical opinions based on a review of records and relevant medical evidence, limited to addressing whether a Veteran’s claimed condition is objectively related to events, exposures, or circumstances that occurred during military service.